krondorl/dockerize-node/README.md

 1. Make changes to the code
 2. Build the Docker image: `docker build -t dockerize-node .`
-3. Run the container: `docker run dockerize-node`
+3. Run the container: `docker run -it dockerize-node`
 4. Test your changes

 ## Notes